andrebrito16/k8s-aws-terraform-cluster/README.md

 ### Nginx ingress controller

-You can optionally install [Nginx ingress controller](https://kubernetes.github.io/ingress-nginx/) To enable the longhorn deployment set `install_nginx_ingress` variable to `true`.
+You can optionally install [Nginx ingress controller](https://kubernetes.github.io/ingress-nginx/) To enable the Nginx deployment set `install_nginx_ingress` variable to `true`.

 The installation is the [bare metal](https://kubernetes.github.io/ingress-nginx/deploy/#bare-metal-clusters) installation, the ingress controller then is exposed via a NodePort Service.